-Up to now we have neglected the spins of the electron and of the target.
-At relativistic energies, however, the Rutherford cross-section is modified by spin effects.
-The Mott cross-section, which describes electron scattering and includes effects due to the electron spin, may be written as where $$\beta = v/c$$ relativistic particles in the limit $\beta \to 1$, the projection of their spin s on the direction of their motion p/|p| is a conserved quantity.
+relativistic particles in the limit $\beta \rightarrow 1$, the projection of their spin s on the direction of their motion p/|p| is a conserved quantity.
 This conservation law follows from the solution of the Dirac equation in relativistic quantum mechanics.
 It is usually called conservation of helicity rather than conservation of the projection of the spin.
 Helicity is then defined as